aLoneWitness/impulse/README.md

 # Welcome to impulse
-Impulse is a framework designed by TheVingard (Jake Green) for Apex-Roleplay.
+Impulse is a framework designed by vin (Jake Green) for Apex-Roleplay originally .
 It is made to be super-lightweight, easy to program in and super simple to work with.

 ## Working with impulse
 If your working with impulse I reccomend you read the wiki first, feel free to DM me on discord if you have any questions.